 1300 hrs – 1700 hrs, Sunday, 7 April 2019, Lecture Theatre EEG162, University of Worcester, St John’s Campus

-‘I Knew The Few’ & ‘The Blast of War’ – a unique afternoon for Battle of Britain and Second World War enthusiasts with author Dilip Sarkar MBE FRHistS and special guest Jim Nicolson, nephew of Flight Lieutenant JB Nicolson VC, presenting ‘Battle of Britain VC’.
+‘I Knew The Few’ & ‘The Blast of War’ – a unique afternoon for Battle of Britain and Second World War enthusiasts in the historic ‘Faithful City’ with author Dilip Sarkar MBE FRHistS and special guest Jim Nicolson, nephew of Flight Lieutenant JB Nicolson VC, presenting ‘Battle of Britain VC’.

 1300 hrs – 1400 hrs: ‘I Knew the Few’ – Dilip, who has undoubtedly interviewed and corresponded with more of the Few than any other researcher over nearly forty years, will relate the exciting stories of and discuss his long friendships with some of the many Battle of Britain pilots he was privileged to know.
 This session will be visually supported by a unique PowerPoint illustrated with photographs from the pilots’ personal albums.

 1400 hrs: Comfort Break – the adjacent University cafeteria will be open for refreshments.

 1430 hrs: ‘Battle of Britain VC’ – Jim Nicolson will provide an illustrated PowerPoint, and take questions, concerning his uncle, Fighter Command’s only Second World War Victoria Cross, Flt Lt James Brindley Nicolson.